Louis-Ye/Trivial/README.md

-This project is a space for me to place some trivial but interesting codes.
+This project is a space to place some trivial but interesting codes.